Nonannet/copapy/README.md

 pip install -e .[dev]
 ```

-If the build fails because you have no suitable c compiler installed, you can either install a compiler (obviously) or use the binary from pypi:
+If the build fails because no suitable C compiler is installed, you can either install one or use the binary package from PyPI:

 ```bash
 pip install copapy[dev]
 ```

-When running pytest it will use the binary part from pypi but all the python code gets executed from the local repo.
+When running pytest, it will use the binary components from PyPI, but all Python code is executed from the local repository.

-For running all tests you need the stencil object files and the compiled runner.
-You can download the stencils and binary runner from GitHub or build them with gcc yourself.
+To run all tests, you need the stencil object files and the compiled runner.
+You can download them from GitHub or build them yourself with gcc.

-For downloading the latest binaries from GitHub run:
+Download the latest binaries from GitHub:

 ```bash
 python tools/get_binaries.py
 ```

-To build the binaries from source on Linux run:
+Build the binaries from source on Linux:

 ```bash
 bash tools/build.sh
 ```

-Ensure that everything is set up correctly by running the tests:
+Run the tests:

 ```bash
 pytest
 ```

 ## License

 This project is licensed under GPL - see the [LICENSE](LICENSE) file for details.

-[^1]: Currently errors like divide by zero are possible.
-The feasibility of tacking value ranges in the type system is under investigation to be able to do checks at compile time.
+[^1]: Errors like divide-by-zero are currently still possible.
+The feasibility of tracking value ranges in the type system is under investigation to enable compile-time checks.

-[^2]: The compiler must support TCO (tail call optimization).
-Currently gcc as C compiler is supported.
-Porting to a new architecture requires to implement a subset of relocation types used by the architecture.
+[^2]: The compiler must support tail-call optimization (TCO).
+Currently, GCC is supported.
+Porting to a new architecture requires implementing a subset of relocation types used by that architecture.

-[^3]: Supported are x68_64, Aarch64, ARMv7 (non-Thumb); ARMv6/7-M (Thumb) is under development; code for x68 32 Bit is present but has open issues (low priority).
+[^3]: Supported architectures: x86_64, AArch64, ARMv7 (non-Thumb).
+ARMv6/7-M (Thumb) support is in development.
+Code for x86 32-bit exists but has unresolved issues and a low priority.